 To make the calculations for recommended increases, start with threshold levels as they exist presently.
-Verify the state-wide inflation factor (assumed at this time to be the Construction Cost Index), and make a calculation that applies the inflation factor to existing thresholds for each year that has passed to demonstrate the amount of increase applicable current annualized inflation factor at 4%
+Verify the state-wide inflation factor (assumed at this time to be the Construction Cost Index), and make a calculation that applies the inflation factor to existing thresholds for each year that has passed to demonstrate the amount of increase applicable.